esluyter/ESTimeline/README.md

 - Each Timeline can have its own TempoClock and Environment, and has an init / free hook that save with the timeline
 - DAW-like GUI with key commands for editing and playback
 - Undo and redo
-- Easy to export timeline to IDE as SCLang compile string and load it back again
+- Easy to export timeline to IDE as compile string and load it back again

 ## Hypothetical features
 - Timeline Clip -- embed one timeline in another!